jlbethel/repeat_counter/README.md

-# _{Repeat Counter}_
+# _Repeat Counter_

 ##### Counts the number of times a word appears in given phrase, current as of 8/14/2015

-#### By _Jason Bethel_
+#### By _**Jason Bethel**_

 ## Description

-This app will allow a user to enter their word and phrase into a form on a website.
+_This app will allow a user to enter their word and phrase into a form on a website.
 The app will then count the number of times the user's word occurs in their entered phrase.
 Then a new page is displayed with the results.
-The user may click on a link to return to the original page.
+The user may click on a link to return to the original page._

 ## Setup

-1.Open the terminal and clone this repository using the command 'git clone https://github.com/jlbethel/repeat_counter.git'.
-Move to the top level of the project folder.
+_1.Open the terminal and clone this repository using the command 'git clone https://github.com/jlbethel/repeat_counter.git'.
+Move to the top level of the project folder._

-2.In the terminal run 'composer install' to download needed vendor files.
-Be patient this may take a minute.
+_2.In the terminal run 'composer install' to download needed vendor files.
+Be patient this may take a minute._

-3.Move to the 'web' folder and start your server.
+_3.Move to the 'web' folder and start your server.
 In the terminal run 'php -S localhost:8000'.
 Note: You will need to leave this terminal open to keep the server running.
-You may want to open a new terminal tab/window to run the server.
+You may want to open a new terminal tab/window to run the server._

-4.Navigate your preferred browser to the home page.
-For this app the address will be 'https://localhost:8000'
+_4.Navigate your preferred browser to the home page.
+For this app the address will be 'https://localhost:8000'_

-5.Enjoy the app!
+_5.Enjoy the app!_

 ## Technologies Used

-This app was created using:
+_This app was created using:
 PHP 5.6.11, Twig 1.0, and Silex 1.1.
-PHPUnit 4.5 was used for bdd testing (specs and Test files are included the folders specs and tests, respectivley).
+PHPUnit 4.5 was used for bdd testing (Specs and Test files are included in the folders specs and tests, respectivley)._

 ### Legal

-*{This is boilerplate legal language.
-Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*

-Copyright (c) 2015 Jason Bethel
+Copyright (c) 2015 **_Jason Bethel_**

 This software is licensed under the MIT license.